The modulating function method for state estimation and feedback of infinite-dimensional systems: Introduction

-Before examining the mathematical details, we offer an~overview of existing results on the modulating function approach.
-This method originates in \textsc{Shinbrot's} work \cite{Shin1954}.
-The basic idea is to use the titular \emph{modulating functions} to reformulate linear- and certain nonlinear ordinary differential equations as algebraic equations which allowed the use of simple regression methods to estimate unknown system parameters.
-In the following decades, the modulating function method was adopted for the parameters estimation of increasingly large classes of systems.
-Most notably for this work is the early application to systems governed by partial differential equations by \textsc{Perdreauville} and \textsc{Goodson} in \cite{PerdG1966} and later \textsc{Fairman} and \textsc{Shen} in \cite{FairS1970}.
-Afterwards, new developments largely concerned the application to finite-dimensional systems, mostly centered around the choice of the modulating function itself.
-The first use of the modulating function method for the purpose of state estimation for finite-dimensional systems was done in \cite{LiuLKPG2014} and \cite{JoufR2015} through the use of modulating functions with non-zero boundary conditions.
-In any case, since the original work by \textsc{Shinbrot}, the only requirement where homogenous boundary conditions and certain differentiability conditions, resulting in the shape of the modulating function being a degree of freedom.
-In \cite{FiscD2016}, \textsc{Fischer} and \textsc{Deutscher} developed a modulating function based fault detection paradigm for systems governed by partial differential equations, which instead used the reformulation from a differential- to an algebraic equation to obtain a \emph{kernel equation}, the solution of which determines the modulating function.
-This approach was then utilized in \cite{GhafNRLK2020} to create a state estimator for parabolic partial differential equations, which obtains an estimate in the form of the coefficients of a truncated series decomposition of the desired distributed state.
-This approach was extended to coupled parabolic systems in \cite{RojaNRPZ2022} and parabolic system with certain nonlinear reaction terms in \cite{GhafNRLK2023}.
-A systematic and unified approach to infinite-dimensional systems, particularly addressing boundary control and aiming to incorporate unbounded feedback, has not yet been established.
+We conclude this introduction with a brief overview of the literature on the modulating-function approach.
+The method originates from the work of \textsc{Shinbrot} \cite{Shin1954}.
+Its basic idea is to use \emph{modulating functions} to transform linear and certain nonlinear ordinary differential equations into algebraic equations, thereby enabling the application of regression methods to the estimation of unknown system parameters.
+In the following decades, the modulating-function method was applied to parameter estimation for increasingly broad classes of systems.
+Of particular relevance to the present work are the early applications to systems governed by partial differential equations by \textsc{Perdreauville} and \textsc{Goodson} \cite{PerdG1966} and, subsequently, by \textsc{Fairman} and \textsc{Shen} \cite{FairS1970}.
+Subsequent developments largely focused on finite-dimensional systems and, in particular, on the choice of suitable modulating functions.
+The modulating-function method was first applied to state estimation for finite-dimensional systems in \cite{LiuLKPG2014,JoufR2015}, where modulating functions with non-zero boundary values were employed.
+Since the original work of \textsc{Shinbrot}, modulating functions have typically been required only to satisfy suitable homogeneous boundary conditions and differentiability assumptions, leaving their precise shape as a degree of freedom.